GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 # Inbound SAML using Passport

+## Overview
+This document provides instructions for configuring the Gluu Server to support user authentication at at one or more external SAML IDPs (a.k.a. inbound SAML).
+For a quick overview of key concepts associated with "inbound identity", visit the [introductory page](./passport.md).

 ## Enable Passport

-The [introductory page](./passport.md) provides a quick overview of key concepts to get the most out of inbound identity with Gluu Passport.
-Ensure the Gluu Server installation already has [Passport component installed](./passport.md#passport-setup).
-Follow theses steps to enable it:
+Make sure the Gluu Server installation already has [Passport installed](./passport.md#passport-setup).
+Then follow these steps to enable it:

 1. Enable the custom script